rod-trent/OpenAISecurity/README.md

 # OpenAIWork
-Scripts and Content for working with Open AI
+Scripts and Content for working with Open AI Security